YachtDatabase.com

 sail specifications

-The 4.4 aka 4.4 METER is a sailboat designed by the Danish maritime architect E. Bjørn Jensen in the mid fifties.
+The 4.4 also known as 4.4 METER is a sailboat designed by the Danish maritime architect E. Bjørn Jensen in the mid fifties.

 Looking for a new boat?
 Find a 4.4 or similar boat for sale